lgeurts/deploy-to-azure/README.md

 - Azure subscription.
 - Resource group.
 - Region (auto-selected from resource group region).
-- Virtual machine name
+- Virtual machine name.
 - Administrator name.
 - Password.

-I followed the instructions found [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-to-azure-button) in Microsoft Docs for deploying an Azure button.
-It's pretty straight forward using some PowerShell or an [online tool](https://www.urlencoder.org/) to encode the URL.

 ## Next Steps
-Need to add deployment of services etc.
+Add deployment of services and required information to the JSON.

                         <kbd>[WARNING]: THIS TEMPLATE IS ONLY AVAILABLE ON APPROVAL BY YOUR MANAGER!</kbd>

 ## Authors

-The initial setup and this file was created by [Luc Geurts](https://lgeurts.github.io) and has contributions from [Paulo Schwab Rocha](https://github.com/pschwab1).
+The initial setup and this file was created by [Luc Geurts](https://lgeurts.github.io).

 <3